elmhurst/lifxConnect/readme.md

 lifxConnect
 ==============

-My initial attempt at a web api lifx controller
+It's a little command line lifx controller using the http API and php.

+Nothing too glamourous here just a useful way to learn the API.